Quarequin/microbit-2of5-font/README.md

 9 → 00011
 ```

-Stored as a compact Buffer:
+Stored as a compact descending Buffer (the “2of5 magic buffer”):

 ```typescript
 const pin2of5: Buffer = hex`181412110C0A09060503`
 ```

+`write2of5` uses binary search on this buffer to convert two bit positions back into a digit.

 ---